Faculty

 Pusede

-I am an atmospheric chemist with broad interests in air quality, climate, and atmosphere-biosphere interactions.
-My research group makes measurements at the Earth’s surface and from onboard aircraft in diverse locations, including polluted cities, agricultural areas, and within forest canopies.
-Our focus is on the role of reactive nitrogen in chemical oxidation mechanisms and emissions of the greenhouse gas nitrous oxide.
-We utilize spatial and temporal variability in our datasets to derive mechanistic insight into processes taking place in urban and human-influenced environments.
+I am an atmospheric chemist with broad interests in air quality and climate change.
+I am also Co-Director of the Repair Lab, an interdisciplinary environmental justice lab at UVA.
+My atmospheric chemistry research group in the Department of Environmental Sciences makes and uses measurements at the Earth’s surface, from aircraft, and space in polluted cities, agricultural areas, and forest canopies.
+Our focus is on reactive nitrogen, its role in chemical oxidation, its neighborhood-level variability, and emissions of the greenhouse gas nitrous oxide.

 Porter